jankupczyk/Zombioo/README.md

 <br />
 <br />

-*Be aware that Zombioo™ is my school project!*
+*Be aware that Zombioo™ is my school project*

-*This Isn't a full plan game, does not guarantee that the game will be supported in the future*
+*This Isn't a full plan game, does not guarantee that the game will be supported in the future!*